trippster08/Metabarcoding_on_Hydra/Rprep.md

 ```
 R
 ```
 Install BiocManager.
-If this is the first R library you have install, you will get an error message saying that you don't have permission, and asking if you want to install it in your personal space.
+If this is the first R library you have install, you will get an error message saying that you don't have permission, and asking if you want to install it in your personal library.
 Respond with `yes`.
-It will then
 ```
 if (!requireNamespace("BiocManager", quietly = TRUE)){
   install.packages("BiocManager")